 Pediatric oncology focuses on the care of children with cancer, and it is important to know that there are effective treatments for many childhood cancers.

 The type of treatment depends on the type of cancer and its severity.
 Common treatments of childhood cancer include surgery, chemotherapy, radiation therapy, immunotherapy, stem cell transplantation.

 Surgery: In the surgery, the tumour is removed either cancerous or non-cancerous.

 Chemotherapy: It is the treatment in which drugs are sued to destroy cancerous cells, usually by ending the cancer cells ability to grow and divide.

 Radiation Therapy: In this high energy X-rays or photons are used to destroy cancer cells.

 Immunotherapy: It is also called biologic therapy which uses materials made either by the body or in a lab to improve, target, or restore immune system function.

 Stem cell transplantation: It is a medical procedure in which bone marrow that contains cancer is replaced by hematopoietic stem cells that develop into the healthy bone marrow.

-When a child has cancer, then every member of the family need support.
-Parents should be honest and calm with their child.
-Talk to your child as he or she depends on you for helpful, accurate, and truthful information.
+When a child has cancer, then every member of the family needs support.
+Parents should be honest and calm with their children.
+Talk to your kid as he or she depends on you for helpful, accurate, and truthful information.
 Comfort your child in every way you can.